tsdat/tsdat/docs/tutorials/vap_pipelines.md

         respectively.

 3. If using WSL, you may get a second, display related error.
 To set WSL to use your machine's LCD, set `export DISPLAY=:0`.
-This line can be added to the `.bashrc` file to permanently fix this.
+This line can be added to WSL's `.bashrc` file to permanently fix this.

 ### NaN input to ADI-Py libraries

-If a variable is set to use one of the DataTransforms and the retrieved variable is either missing or all nan, then the ADI-Py libraries will fail abruptly with a short error message:
+If a variable is set to use a `DataTransform` and the retrieved variable is either missing or all nan, then the ADI-Py libraries will fail abruptly with a short error message:

 ```bash
 pipelines/<pipeline_name>/test/test_pipeline.py Fatal Python error: Floating point exception
 ```

-The key to solving this error is to specify a particular value for that variable, if it's missing in the `hook_customize_input_datasets` function hook in `pipeline.py`.
+The key to solving this error is to specify a value for that variable, if it's missing, in the `hook_customize_input_datasets` function hook in `pipeline.py`.

 ### Setting up the VSCode debugger

 It's helpful to create a debugger configuration for building and testing a VAP.
-Do this by navigating to `.vscode/launch.json` in the repository main folder, and copy-paste and edit the following configuration for the VAP and time period you want to run (you'll also need to add a comma to the end of the previous configuration):
+Do this by navigating to `.vscode/launch.json` in the repository main folder, and copy-paste/edit the following configuration for the VAP and time period you want to run.
+(You'll also need to add a comma to the end of the previous configuration.).

 ```json title=".vscode/launch.json"
 {